Preparing for death – a guide for caregivers

 When the funeral home attendants arrive, they will move the body to a stretcher in preparation for leaving.
 The body will be placed in a special zippered bag made for the purpose of transport.
 Consider whether or not you wish to be present when the person’s body is removed.
 You may wish to remain with the body or you may want to leave, go into another room or go for a walk while the stretcher is taken out.
 Memorial or funeral plans can be made or confirmed at an appointment with the funeral home the next day.

-Victoria Hospice Society offers bereavement support by counsellors and volunteers for individuals and families, including children and teens.
-Our services include telephone support; counselling; a variety of bereavement support groups, including drop-in and walking groups; education; and referrals to other local resources and services.
+Victoria Hospice Society offers bereavement support by counsellors for individuals and families, including children and teens.
+Our services include telephone support, counselling, a variety of bereavement support groups, including drop-in and walking groups, education, referrals to other local resources and services, and educational resources and brochures.

-The Bereavement Services office is open Monday through Friday (excluding holidays).
+The Community Support Centre is open Monday through Friday (excluding holidays).

 Planning a Funeral or Memorial Service